¶¶ÒùÊÓƵ

 Global markets

-Goods exports to the U.S. decreased 4.3% in August due to lower energy exports, while imports grew 0.9%.
-This resulted in Canada’s trade surplus with the U.S. to narrow from $10.5 billion in July to $8.0 billion in August.
+Goods exports to the U.S. increased 1.6% in September due to higher aircraft and unwrought gold exports, while imports also grew 0.8%.
+This resulted in Canada’s trade surplus with the U.S. to widen from $7.8 billion in August to $8.3 billion in September.

-Exports to countries other than the U.S. grew 10.3% in August.
-This increase was largely due to higher exports to the United Kingdom (unwrought gold), as well as Sweden (unwrought gold).
+Exports to countries other than the U.S. fell 5.3% in September.
+This decrease was largely due to lower exports to the United Kingdom (gold), as well as Switzerland.

-Meanwhile, imports from countries other than the U.S. fell 0.7% in August.
-Lower imports from Ireland (pharmaceutical products) and Mexico (passenger cars and light trucks) drove this decrease, while higher imports from Switzerland (unwrought gold) partially offset the decline.
+Imports from countries other than the U.S. also fell in September by 2.3%.
+Lower imports from Switzerland (unwrought gold) and the Netherlands (passenger cars and light trucks) drove this decrease.

-As a result of these changes, Canada’s trade deficit with countries other than the U.S. narrowed from $10.8 billion in July to $9.1 billion in August.
+As a result of these changes, Canada’s trade deficit with countries other than the U.S. widened from $9.3 billion in August to $9.6 billion in September.

 Figure 4: Goods trade by main markets